 - Could you have a valid claim for business interruption losses?

 - Have changes to your business as a result of Covid-19 invalidated your coverage?

 - Have you communicated all those changes to your insurer?

 - Do you know how price rises and cover restrictions in the insurance market will affect your business?

 Use case examples of cover flaws uncovered by the Mactavish Health Check

 - A number of clients have seen major reductions to their insured limits, or even entire sections of cover removed from their policies, without any such changes being flagged to them (in some cases invalidating their active service contracts)

 - An automotive manufacturing company had bought an Excess Liability policy via a broker that excluded goods manufactured or serviced, leaving the client uninsured in the event of their main loss scenario: a loss stemming from the failure of its vehicles

-- A firm had been told by its broker that its Management Liability policy did not cover one of its key markets, as a result, they had not made an urgent loss notification to their insurer.
+- A firm had been advised that its Management Liability policy did not cover one of its key markets, as a result, they had not made an urgent loss notification to their insurer.
 As the company was unable to renew its policy on the same terms, this would have left an outstanding uninsured liability